All That Is Air Melts Into City

 The installation in the gallery, a forest of young dragon trees in a pseudo-office space, is a miniaturised landscape of the powerful structure of the financial market.
 Seemingly of little impact, it is indeed a small factory of clean air laboriously producing wood and oxygen, thus an active participant in the cycle.

 The interplay between the walks, the online platform and the landscape of trees intends to reveal the vibrancy of carbon dioxide’s interactions with other entities.
 At the same time, it is a field study that critically approaches the ideologies about the potential of digital data “to reveal mystic truths”.

 Mirko Nikolić (b. in Belgrade, Serbia) uses different media to explore representation and performance of networks - social, political, and economic ones.
-Recently, the focus of his work lies on the particular dynamisms of ecological networks, which intermesh biological, technological and social actors.
-This project is part of his ongoing doctoral research at the University of Westminster in the department of Media, Arts & Design, centred on speculative modalities of co-operation between non-humans and human actors, ways of dwelling and acting within “flat ontologies”.
-Previously he has exhibited in a number of solo and group shows in Italy and Serbia.
-All That Is Air Melts Into City is his debut in London and United Kingdom.
+The focus of his work lies on the particular dynamisms of ecological networks, which interweaves biological, technological and social actors.
+This project was part of his ongoing doctoral research at the University of Westminster in the department of Media, Arts & Design, centred on speculative modalities of co-operation between non-humans and human actors, ways of dwelling and acting within “flat ontologies”.
+He has exhibited in a number of solo and group shows in Italy and Serbia.
+All That Is Air Melts Into City was his debut in London and United Kingdom.

-The project is produced in collaboration with arebyte Gallery and with the support of the Centre for Research and Education in Arts and Media (CREAM), University of Westminster www.westminster.ac.uk/cream
+The project was produced in collaboration with arebyte Gallery and with the support of the Centre for Research and Education in Arts and Media (CREAM), University of Westminster www.westminster.ac.uk/cream